 Two tablespoons of chia seeds (1 ounce or 28 grams) contain about 140 calories, 4 grams of protein, 11 grams of fiber, 7 grams of unsaturated fat, 18% RDA for calcium, and trace minerals including zinc and copper.
 They are the richest plant source of omega-3 fatty acids.
 Chia seeds are a complete protein, containing all nine essential amino acids that cannot be made by the body.

 Chia Seeds and Health

 Chia seeds contain several components that, when eaten as part of a balanced plant-rich diet, may prevent the development of various chronic diseases.
-Of particular interest by researchers is chia seeds’ high content of linoleic and alpha-linolenic (ALA) fatty acids.
+Of particular interest by researchers is chia seeds’ high content of alpha-linolenic (ALA) fatty acids.
 Sixty percent of the oil in chia seeds is from these omega-3 fatty acids.
 However, available research has been more favorable towards a diet containing omega-3-rich foods rather than on chia seeds alone.